MikeCuzzo/pizzatron3000-Bot/README.md

   - `on_exit()` detects when the user presses `esc` which will end the program

 - Setup Functions
-  - `init()` makes sure the 'New Club Penguin' is open before proceedein to the rest of the program
+  - `init()` makes sure the 'New Club Penguin' is open before proceeding to the rest of the program
   - `set_up()` maps out where each ingredient coordinate is for ease of access later

 ### Notes